 Poddy the Poacher nailed his ear to one of these trees.
-History doesn't record which; miserable old bugger, history: all very good for dates of Kings and Queens and what have you, not quite so good at testimonial plaques and the like for fellows who - for, probably, no very good reason - nailed their ear to a tree.
+History doesn't record which tree.
+Miserable old bugger, history; all very good for dates of Kings and Queens and what have you, not quite so good at testimonial plaques for blokes who nailed their ear to a tree.

-Poddy nailed his ear to a tree because - well, probably because (and I'm possibly making this up) he was caught poaching.
+Poddy nailed his ear to a tree as a protest about paying a fine for being caught poaching.
 The clue is in the name, I suppose: Poacher, Poddy the Poacher.

-Poddy was famous hereabouts for not being quietly and politely subservient to the respectable requirements of the respectable Law of the Land.
-Clearly, he nicked a lot of game from places where they'd have been happier if he hadn't - from where it was, to dot the t's and cross the i's, from where it was strictly illegal for him to do so.
-He very often landed up in court and, when he did, he very often did so in a theatrical manner: once he showed up in front of the Magistrate dressed in full scuba gear; once he was borne to Court in a coffin; once he appeared in front of the Judge covered in foul-smelling manure and sporting a slaughtered pig's head as a hat.
+Poddy was famous hereabouts for not being quietly and politely subservient to the respectable requirements of the Law of the Land.
+Clearly, he nicked a lot of game from places where they'd have been happier if he hadn't.
+He very often landed up in court and, when he did, he very often did so in a theatrical manner: once he showed up in front of the Magistrate dressed in full scuba gear; once he had himself borne aloft to the Court in a coffin; once he appeared in front of the Judge covered in foul-smelling manure and sporting a freshly slaughtered pig's head as a hat.

-Around Christmas 1977, he scaled he walls of Shrewsbury jail dressed as Santa Claus with a goodie bag full of fags & baccy for the inmates and regaled the town with cries of Merry Christmas until he was removed by officers of the law - all of them, no doubt, not too chuffed about being pulled away from their Turkey dinners.
+Around Christmas 1977, he scaled the walls of Shrewsbury jail dressed as Santa Claus with a goodie bag full of fags & tobacco for the inmates and regaled the town with cries of Merry Christmas until he was removed by officers of the law - all of them, no doubt, not too chuffed about being pulled away from their Turkey dinners.

 It's possible, also, that he held the title of World Frog Swallowing Champion.
 The Guinness Book of Records, inexplicably, no longer seems to feature this activity or hold any mention of Poddy's feat.